Chapter 6.20

 6.20.070 Franchise terms and conditions.

-C. Each franchisee shall provide commercial solid waste collection, removal, recycling, and transportation services consistent with the provisions of this chapter, the terms and conditions of the franchise issued to the franchisee, and any applicable federal, state, or local statute, ordinance, rule or regulation.
+C. Each franchisee shall provide residential or commercial solid waste collection, removal, recycling, and transportation services consistent with the provisions of this chapter, the terms and conditions of the franchise issued to the franchisee, and any applicable federal, state, or local statute, ordinance, rule or regulation.

-6.20.080 Application for franchise.
+6.20.080 Application for commercial or residential franchise.

 1. Identification.